-Click here to view the final policy
+Click here to view the final Free Speech policy.

 On Aug.
 30, 2018, the Premier’s Office advised all publicly assisted colleges and universities in Ontario to develop and post a free speech policy that meets specified minimum standards by Jan.
 1, 2019.
 Click here to view the Premier’s Office press release.